cloudscribe/cloudscribe.SimpleContent/README.md

 [![Join the chat at https://gitter.im/joeaudette/cloudscribe](https://badges.gitter.im/joeaudette/cloudscribe.svg)](https://gitter.im/joeaudette/cloudscribe?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+## Current Status

+This project is in fairly early stages, lots of things will change or be refactored but it is starting to shape up nicely and I thought I should go ahead and make the proejct public.

+There are no releases or nugets yet, but you can try it in visual studio.
+If you launch it with IIS Express it will have a single tenant running at localhost:60000, change to port-tenants in the debugging dropdown (instead of IISExpress), you can debug with 2 tenants running.
+You can also run both configured tenants by opening a command window in the root of the example.WebApp project and execute the command:

+    dnx port-tenants

+that will get you both localhost:60000 and localhost:60002 which you can open in your web browser.
+Both sites are pre-configured with some content and you can login with admin/admin in either or both tenants.

+After you login a little pencil will appear int he upper right corner, it toggles the editor toolbar.

+You should also be able to [create and edit blog posts and pages using Open Live Writer](https://github.com/joeaudette/cloudscribe.SimpleContent/wiki/Using-Open-Live-Writer)

 ## Start simple with no database and migrate to a database later if you need one

 Not all web site projects need a database, there can be many benefits to not using one including performance, scalability, portability, lower cost, and ease of making backup copies of the entire site.
 It should even be possible to make a site that runs from a thumb drive.